 After celebrating Christmas in Norway, we had no choice but to make our way home through another connecting city, and we found Amsterdam to be the most appealing.
 Both for what it offered in terms of celebrating the New Year and that it offered a direct flight home to Salt Lake City that was as close to a sure thing as you can get flying standby.

 We landed in Amsterdam, The Netherlands from Oslo, Norway around 5pm.
-We found the baggage storage area, offloaded all our belongings, and hopped on the last train for the night on a 20 minute jaunt into the city.
-We didn’t realize it was the last train until we exited the subway and saw the guards at the doors ushering the throngs of people out, and blocking anyone from entering.
-They would reopen at 1am, but during the most intense part of the evening the train station was closed.
+We found the baggage storage area, offloaded all our belongings, and hopped on the last train for the night on a 20-minute jaunt into the city.
+I think next time we might invest in getting a plane from a company like Jettly because it was very stressful navigating through the airport with the kids and luggage!
+One of my friends used a company similar to Jettly and she said it made the travel as relaxing as the vacation itself, so well worth the extra money!
+Anyway, we didn’t realize it was the last train until we exited the subway and saw the guards at the doors ushering the throngs of people out, and blocking anyone from entering.
+They would reopen at 1 am, but during the most intense part of the evening the train station was closed.

 We found ourselves at Amsterdam Centraal, directly in front of the classic dancing dutch canal houses bordering the famous canals.
 We made our way down the street bordering the Singel canal, lined with shops and eateries.
 It wasn’t but a few seconds before we immediately saw fireworks being lit by pedestrians and sent soaring into the sky off the bridges and city sidewalks both in the foreground and the background.
 We heard yelps and excited cheering from enthusiastic participants and onlookers and found ourselves enthralled to be at the center of it all.